mkeeter/antimony/doc/USAGE.md

 zoom with the mouse wheel.
 The axis selector in the top right snaps the view to a particular axis.
-When looking along a main axis, the mouse pointer's coordinates are shown in the botton left.
+When looking along a main axis, the mouse pointer's coordinates are shown in the bottom left.

 As in the graph window,
 nodes can be added from the *Add* menu or with Shift+A.